google-deepmind/mujoco/doc/XMLreference.rst

 .. _actuator-general-ctrlrange:

 :at:`ctrlrange`: :at-val:`real(2), "0 0"`
    Range for clamping the control input.
-The compiler expects the first value to be smaller than the second value.
+The first value must be smaller than the second value.
    |br| Setting this attribute without specifying :at:`ctrllimited` is an error, unless :at:`autolimits` is set in
    :ref:`compiler <compiler>`.

 .. _actuator-general-forcerange:

 :at:`forcerange`: :at-val:`real(2), "0 0"`
    Range for clamping the force output.
-The compiler expects the first value to be no greater than the second value.
+The first value must be no greater than the second value.
    |br| Setting this attribute without specifying :at:`forcelimited` is an error, unless :at:`autolimits` is set in
    :ref:`compiler <compiler>`.

 .. _actuator-general-actrange:

 :at:`actrange`: :at-val:`real(2), "0 0"`
    Range for clamping the activation state.
-The compiler expects the first value to be no greater than the second value.
+The first value must be no greater than the second value.
    See the :ref:`Activation clamping <CActRange>` section for more details.
    |br| Setting this attribute without specifying :at:`actlimited` is an error, unless :at:`autolimits` is set in
    :ref:`compiler <compiler>`.